-Two Week Intensive: July 28th through August 8th, 2014
+Two Week Summer Intensive: August 3-14, 2015

 The School of Missouri Contemporary Ballet’s mission is to cultivate the artistic and personal development of our students by providing a supportive environment of dance study to motivate and inspire.
 The 2-week summer intensive is designed to give serious students an opportunity to train under MCB’s Artistic Director, Karen Mareck Grundy, as well as guest teachers from across the country.
 Students will enjoy a rigorous schedule, dancing 6-7 hours a day, focusing on ballet and modern technique, supplemented by Pilates, jazz, and contemporary repertoire, culminating with an end-of-program performance.

-- Headshot and first arabesque photo are required.
+Resume, headshot, and first arabesque photo are required.

 Results will be sent within three weeks of the audition.